ARWishere/Analyst-Tools/README.md

 #### PyInstaller Usage
 1. Download the LinkedIn directory.
 2. Install [PyInstaller](https://pyinstaller.org/en/stable/installation.html).
 3. Edit linkedin_scraper.py to add your username and password and save the file.
+Alternativaely, use the advanced options in the client and enter your username and password there.
 4. Run `python -m PyInstaller --onefile --windowed --hidden-import "babel.numbers" --add-data “/path/to/jobs.csv:.” "path/to/linkedin_scraper.py"`.

 ### 2. Glassdoor Review Scraper